Umbilical Hernia in Children

 Treatment:

-- A nasogastric tube (NGT) may be inserted to relieve nausea and vomiting.
-An NGT is a thin tube that is inserted through your child's nose and into his or her stomach.
+- A nasogastric (NG) tube may be inserted to relieve nausea and vomiting.
+An NG tube is a thin tube that is inserted through your child's nose and into his or her stomach.
 The tube can remove fluid and air from your child's stomach.

-- Manual reduction of the hernia may be needed.
-Your child's healthcare provider will put firm, steady pressure on your child's hernia until it disappears behind the abdominal wall.
+- Manual reduction may be needed.
+Manual reduction means your child's healthcare provider will use his or her hands to put firm, steady pressure on your child's hernia.
+Pressure is applied until the hernia disappears inside the abdominal wall.
+This procedure may help reduce the hernia while your child waits to have surgery.

 RISKS:

 An umbilical hernia may cause a blockage or hole in your child's intestines.
 It may also stop blood flow to his or her intestines.
-Your child may need surgery to fix these problems.
+This may become life-threatening.

 CARE AGREEMENT: